17zuoye/pyirt/README.md

 ```

-VI.Performance Check
+VI.Performance
 =======

+## Cython Optimization
-The likelihood is not stable in terms of converging.
+The crucial function is log likelihood evaluation, which is implemented in
-To use max iteration improve the performance compared to the MIRT/LTM package

-Simulation shows that (with proper bounds), the pyirt is more stable in
-estimating the 2PL model when the item parameters are constrained.

-The performance improves because it prevents alpha and beta going too
-large when the item is too easy.
+Cython.
+At 1 million records scale, it halves the run time.

+## Why no parallel
+Multi-processing in Python does not accpet class method.

+In addition, none of the calculation is particular computation heavy.
+The
+communication cost over-weighs the parallel gain.

+## Minimization solver
+The scipy minimize is as good as cvxopt.cp and matlab fmincon on item parameter
+estimation to the 6th decimal point, which can be viewed as identical for all
+practical purposes.

+However, the convergence is pretty slow.
+It requires about 10k obeverations per
+item to recover the parameter to the 0.01 precision.

 VII.ToDos